-Tracking Self Employed Hours
+Tracking Self-Employed Hours

-Keep Track of Work Hours
+How to Keep Track of Work Hours

 Clockify – Computer software that allows self-employed professionals to earn trust with clients by showing them a detailed breakdown of their work and the time spent.

-Self Employed Hourly Rate and Taxes
+Self-Employed Hourly Rate and Taxes

-After receiving payment from a client, the self employed professional is responsible for paying their own taxes.
+After receiving payment from a client, the self-employed professional is responsible for paying their own taxes.
 The self-employment tax rate is 15.3%, which is a result of Social Security and Medicare taxes.
 Wages up to $128,400 are subject to this tax rate.